gene-git/wg_tool/Docs/_build/html/_sources/Examples.rst.txt

 ================

 Working examples often provide a good learning path.
-Here we offer three such examaples, each offering a step by step illustration how to achieve each goal.
+Here we offer three such examples, each offering a step by step illustration how to achieve each goal.

 In each case, we lay out the goal and then walk through using